Global Studies FAQ

 None of the credits for the Global Studies minor may be taken for CR/NC (excludes first semester of first year).

-For those completing a special major in Global Studies, up to 1 credit may be taken CR/NC (excludes first semester of first year), but this rule excludes the mandatory Introduction to Global Studies (GLBL015).
+For those completing an individualized major in Global Studies, up to 1 credit may be taken CR/NC (excludes first semester of first year), but this rule excludes the mandatory Introduction to Global Studies (GLBL015).

 For any consideration of an Honors degree in Global Studies, the Program will examine shadow grades for all CR/NC courses and take them into consideration in determining eligibility.
 Admittance into Honors remains at the discretion of the Program coordinator(s).